-The helmet’s rigid outer shell is designed to disperse energy while also protecting from an impact.
-Under the outer shell is an inner liner, which spreads forces across as large an areas as possible.
+The helmet’s rigid outer shell is designed to disperse energy while also protecting it from an impact.
+Under the outer shell is an inner liner, which spreads forces across as large an area as possible.

 Since 2003, it has been compulsory for helmets to be fitted with a small airbag that allows for safety crews to remove the helmet without neck strain.
 Under that, a lining made of Nomex and rayon transfers heat from the driver’s head, absorbs sweat, and protects the driver in case of fire.